 Thank you for reading and good luck returning to school and sessions!
 Make sure you keep us updated on how your sessions are going, either via email: [email protected] or by tagging us on social media: @britdodgeball

-If you haven’t already, make sure you get our Primary Schools Membership which gives you benefits such as our Skills Resource Booklet and 3x dodgeballs.
+If you haven’t already, make sure you get our FREE Schools Membership.